nih-cfde/use-case-library-build/library/r-00013-the-interface-will-support-links-to-original-data-sources-within-the-results.md

 ---
 layout: default
-title: "&#x2705; R00013 The interface will support links to original data sources within the results"
+title: "R00013 The interface will support links to original data sources within the results &#x2705; "
 nav_order: 3
 parent: Requirements
 has_children: false